-The seven independent members of the Humberside Fire Authority's Governance, Audit and Scrutiny Committee agreed to act in their individual capacities as the JIAC for the PCC and the CC in January 2017.
+The seven independent members of the Humberside Fire Authority's Governance, Audit and Scrutiny Committee agreed to act in their individual capacities as the JIAC for the PCC and the Chief Constable in January 2017.
 They were appointed and briefed in March 2017 and have met regularly throughout the financial year.

-Proposals are progressing for the development of an Ethics Committee which will build on the work of the Diversity Panel which is already operating within the OPCC.
+Proposals are progressing for the development of an Ethics Committee which will be an extension of the Diversity Panel operating within the OPCC.